bcgov/DBC-APIM/api-specs/geocoder/singleLineAddressFormat.md

 #Alternative Address Formats
-On input, the GET geocoder/addresses request can also handle the following alternatives to single-line address format:
+On input, the addresses and occupant/addresses resources can also handle the following alternatives to single-line address format:

 1. Unit without a frontGate:
 PAD 2, 1200 NORTH PARK RD, SHAWNIGAN LAKE, BC